Gpart

 A list of these modules are listed below.
 Also modules can be written for future filesystems and used in the detection process.

 If recovering partitions is needed that are damaged on the only bootable disk in a machine, a live CD can be used such as knoppix to start the machine and use the utilities from the disk.

 It is also good at finding and listing the types, locations, and sizes of inadvertently-deleted partitions, both primary and logical.
 It gives you the information you need to manually re-create them (using fdisk, cfdisk, sfdisk, etc.).
 The guessed partition table can also be written to a file or (if you firmly believe the guessed table is entirely correct) directly to a disk device.

-With some badly damaged devices it is a good idea to use a utility such as ddrescue to make a backup.
-Then when you have a copy of the device, use gpart to guess the partitions on the copy.
-If it is successful, you can try writing them back to the device.
-You may find that when using ddrescue you get read errors because the device is damaged but if you can get the partitions readable with your copy then you can try using Mount (Unix) and retrieve the data from the copy.
+With some badly damaged devices, it is possible to use a utility such as ddrescue to make a backup. gpart can guess the partitions on the copy.
+If it is successful, they can be written back to the device.
+Using ddrescue can get read errors because the device is damaged but if there are partitions readable with your copy then Mount (Unix) can retrieve the data from the copy.